mle86/sh-tests/README.md

 * **$ASSERTCNT**, the number of assertions performed so far.
     Starts at zero.
     Can be changed manually or with [addAssertionCount()](#helper-functions).

+* **$SKIP\_ASSERTCNT**, set to the empty string.
+    You can set this to a non-empty string to prevent addAssertionCount() from doing anything, e.g. inside custom assertions.

 # Helper functions